25usama/DS-AI-projects/README.md

-This is my AI Projects
+This is my AI Projects, please have a check.